I’m just having one of those nights that make me feel like something is very wrong with me.

 I feel foolish.
 Walking around telling others we won the war when men and women have lost limbs and heads in THIS battle.
 We think too much about us prospering.
 Which makes me fear the enemy’s plans have prospered.
 I feel silly telling myself I survived the war when I’m brought to places again and again that make me question God and his goodness.
 Am I even intact?

 I feel like a failure to admit to the depression and the anxiety, the lack of prospering.
-I feel angry when I see others speak high and low about proclaiming things over life that are so glorious.
-They were meant to be claimed in heaven.
+I feel angry when I see others speak high and low about proclaiming things over life that are so glorious they were meant to be claimed in heaven.
 This is life and life is war and you have to be more serious about the battle than you are about your blessings some days.
-Some of us are trying with ever fiber of our being to just stay alive… for me it’s been just to get off the couch.
+Some of us are trying with every fiber of our being to just stay alive… for me it’s been just to get off the couch.

 Forgive my tone.
 But I’ve seen in my family and among my friend’s what sin does to the human race.
 What misconception does.
 I can’t walk around pretending like we’re not all infected.
 Like “getting a blessing” is more important than fighting the good fight.
 I can’t pretend like if I turn my back on God and just live my life searching for peace and happiness apart from him, I’ll be good or even good enough.